PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Introduction

 \item We present new benchmark datasets for end-to-end predict-then-optimize, allowing us to compare the performance of different approaches.

 \item We conduct and analyze a comprehensive set of experiments for end-to-end predict-then-optimize.
-We compare the performance of different methods on a number of datasets.
-We show the competitiveness of end-to-end learning and the surprising effect of relaxations and hyperparameter tuning.
-A number of empirical findings are reported to support new research directions within this topic. \end{enumerate}
+The performance of different methods across various datasets demonstrate the competitiveness of end-to-end learning and highlight the surprising effect of relaxations and regularization. \end{enumerate}

+\pyepo{} focuses on the development of software that offers interfaces for various methodologies.
+It also provides new benchmark datasets and conducts experiments.
+In addition to \pyepo{}, there are comprehensive surveys \cite{sadana2023survey, mandi2023decision} that complement this paper. \citet{sadana2023survey} provides a theoretical and algorithmic review and taxonomy for more general contextual optimization, including predict-then-optimize approaches.
+Meanwhile, the survey by \citet{mandi2023decision} delivers an extensive analysis and experiments on end-to-end predict-then-optimize methods.
+Notably, the experiments on \citet{mandi2023decision} differ from \pyepo{}: they test more methods on several different datasets but do not explore the implications of relaxation or coefficient regularization.